Unreasonable behaviour policy

 Unreasonable demands

 We’ll always help our customers understand what they can expect from our service.
-But if a customer makes unreasonable demands, this impacts our ability to provide the service we want to everyone who approaches us.
+But if a customer makes unreasonable demands, that may mean we can’t provide the service we want to all our customers.

-- insisting on a response or action within an unreasonable timeframe
+- a response or action within an unreasonable time

-- insisting on speaking to a particular member of staff when we’ve explained they’re not available
+- speaking to a particular member of staff when we’ve explained they’re not available

-- insisting on speaking to someone who we’ve explained isn’t the appropriate person
+- speaking to someone who we’ve explained isn’t the right person.

 Excessive levels of contact

-We understand customers will contact us about their complaint to discuss it or provide further updates.
-But, if the frequency of contact becomes excessive it can impact on our ability to do our job.
+We understand customers will contact us about their complaint to discuss it or update us.
+But, if a customer contacts us too much, too often, it can affect how well we do our job.

 Examples of excessive contact include:

-- making the same request to multiple members of staff without good reason
+- making the same request to several members of staff without good reason

 Actions we might take

-Where we find the behaviour and demands of our customers to be unreasonable, we will consider whether we need to take more formal action.
-We’ll aim to keep the impact of this to the minimum necessary to solve the problem.
-The actions we’ll consider may include – but may not be limited to – the following:
+Where we find the behaviour and demands of customers to be unreasonable, we’ll consider whether we need to take more formal action.
+This might include:

 - explaining to the customer why we think their behaviour is unreasonable and what action we might take if it continues

-- stop communicating about a particular issue or question that we feel we’ve already responded to or answered
+- stopping communication about a particular issue or question that we feel we’ve already responded to or answered

-- stop communicating with someone by phone and communicate in writing or by audio recording only
+- stopping communication with someone by phone and only contacting them in writing or by

-- stop communicating with someone directly, and communicate through a representative only
+- stopping direct communication with someone and only communicating through a representative